 "We could not find Mr. Rizzo until he was arrested yesterday," the parole officer reportedly said.

-Rizzo was reportedly ordered to be held without bail, with a New York City judge also requesting he receive a psychological evaluation while in custody.
+Rizzo was reportedly ordered held without bail, and a New York City judge also requested he receive a psychological evaluation while in custody.

 Fox News Digital's Michael Dorgan contributed to this report.